bijubjs/bijubjs/README.md

 --->

 ## Hello! 👋 👋 👋
 I’m an applied economist.
-My research is focused on renewable energy, sustainability, climate change, and policymaking.
+My research focuses on agriculture, energy, sustainability, climate change, and policy.

-I am further interested in developmental and political economics.
+I am also interested in developmental and political economics.

+I use econometrics, geospatial analysis, social surveys, and machine learning.

 ## Published Papers and Updates
 You can find my published papers [here](https://github.com/bijubjs/bijubjs/tree/main/1.%20Published%20Papers) and regular updates on my [website](https://bijeshmishra.wordpress.com/).